godamartonaron/GODA_pyPPG/docs/_build/html/_sources/tutorials/PPG_anal.rst.txt

     * Calculate pulse wave biomarkers from the fiducial points
     * Saving data in different data format

+You can use the sample PPG data by downloading it from the following link: `Sample PPG data <https://github.com/godamartonaron/GODA_pyPPG/blob/main/sample_data/PPG_MAT_sample.mat>`__.

 Setup
 ______
 Import Python packages: